jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 | 3| 3| 2117 | 1280 |
 | 2| 4| 1514 | 1758 |

 At some future point I should show what the CPU and IO load is of a small number of payloads using the low throughput API.
-This is real value of the low through put API: minimal load under moderate usage.
+This is the real value of the low throughput API: minimal load under moderate usage.

 # Final Words and Future Work

 If you are using a `TQueue` in a webserver you might want to look at `hasql-queue`.
-Designing webservers so they are stateless and relying on a durable persistent state (a database) is great way improve the reliablity of your platform.
+Designing webservers so they are stateless and relying on a durable persistent state (a database) is great way improve the reliability of your platform.

 `hasql-queue` might not be a fit for your use case, but I would not hesitate to look at the SQL and schema that is used and copy what works for your situtation.

 In the future I would like to provide an adaptive API that can choose between polling and notifications based on the level of traffic.
-Additionally including the notification in the payload could make the low throughput "at most once" a lot faster.
+Additionally, including the notification in the payload could make the low throughput "at most once" a lot faster.

 [Home](../index.html)